LoginRadius/python-sdk/README.md

 <h6 id="GetAccessTokenByFacebookAccessToken-get-"> Access Token via Facebook Token (GET)</h6>
- The API is used to get LoginRadius access token by sending Facebook’s access token.
+ The API is used to get LoginRadius access token by sending Facebook's access token.
 It will be valid for the specific duration of time specified in the response.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-facebook-token/)

  ```

 fb_access_token = "<fb_access_token>" #Required

-loginradius.native_social.get_access_token_by_facebook_access_token(fb_access_token)
+result = loginradius.native_social.get_access_token_by_facebook_access_token(fb_access_token)
  ```

 <h6 id="GetAccessTokenByTwitterAccessToken-get-"> Access Token via Twitter Token (GET)</h6>
- The API is used to get LoginRadius access token by sending Twitter’s access token.
+ The API is used to get LoginRadius access token by sending Twitter's access token.
 It will be valid for the specific duration of time specified in the response.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-twitter-token)

  ```

 tw_access_token = "<tw_access_token>" #Required
 tw_token_secret = "<tw_token_secret>" #Required

-loginradius.native_social.get_access_token_by_twitter_access_token(tw_access_token, tw_token_secret)
+result = loginradius.native_social.get_access_token_by_twitter_access_token(tw_access_token, tw_token_secret)
  ```

 <h6 id="GetAccessTokenByGoogleAccessToken-get-"> Access Token via Google Token (GET)</h6>
- The API is used to get LoginRadius access token by sending Google’s access token.
+ The API is used to get LoginRadius access token by sending Google's access token.
 It will be valid for the specific duration of time specified in the response.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/native-social-login-api/access-token-via-google-token)

  ```